The Requirement Discovery Canvas

 What is The Proposed (Or Existing) Solution?

 All teams benefit from developing a concise, high-level vision for a solution they plan to deliver.
-The vision is often described using short structured statement that identify:
+The vision is often described using a short structured statement that identifies:

 - the target customer for the solution;